dackcharlotte-cta/cardiverse/README.md

 Cardiverse is a platform for personalised greeting cards that utilises AI to create:

-- Custom 3D avatars that lip-sync your messages.
+- Custom 3D avatars
-- Dynamic themes tailored to individual preferences, such as tennis-themed layouts for tennis enthusiasts.
+-

 The platform enables users to celebrate special occasions by sending personalised greeting cards as website links.
 It leverages AI-powered CSS customization to create unique and interactive experiences for recipients.